vista-/vrnetlab/sros/README.md

 ## Usage with containerlab

-Refer to containerlab documentation piece on [vrnetlab integration](https://containerlab.srlinux.dev/manual/vrnetlab/) and vr-sros.
+Refer to containerlab documentation article on [vrnetlab integration](https://containerlab.dev/manual/vrnetlab/) and Containerlab.

 ## Extracting qcow2 disk image from a container image